almata/design-resources/README.md

+> You will find marked with ✔️ the resources we think you really should have a look at!

 # Alternatives to Adobe software

 As a UOC student, you may have free access to some Adobe products.
 However, you may want to consider these good alternatives for your projects.